 The protection ten takes the ending of the word as payment for using it!

 So ten usually takes the last letter of the word.
-For example, in to arrive ikusi it takes that last i as payment and then adds itself so we have ikusten.
+For example, in to see ikusi it takes that last i as payment and then adds itself so we have ikusten.
 How would you say now in the present:

-1 translation: You arrive.
+1 translation: You see.

 Try saying the same for I do it: